jpoler/doppelgoogle/README.md

 ```bash
 python dg.py --server <HOSTNAME> <PORT>
 ```
-If you want even easier, try the following commands using j, a convenience program that uses make to execute arbitrary commands from a makefile.
+If you want even easier, try the following commands using j, a convenience program by Casey Rodarmor that uses make to execute arbitrary commands from a makefile.
 Really useful!

+Check it out at https://github.com/casey/j

 This defaults to crawling with a seed of www.google.com
 ```bash